Oluwabk/5158-demo/README.md

-#Demo a repository for a webiste
+#Demo repository for a webiste